Is the (Eating Disorder) Treatment Your Child is Getting FBT? A Therapist Explains

 Read more

-Can CBT for Eating Disorders Be HAES®-aligned?
+CBT-WI: Weight-Inclusive CBT for Eating Disorders

-CBT plus HAES for Eating Disorders [Image description: large bodied gender neutral person seated and facing a therapist whose back is to the camera]
+CBT plus HAES for Eating Disorders [Image description: large bodied gender neutral person seated and facing a therapist whose back is to the camera] represents a potential client with an eating disorder receiving CBT plus HAES in Los Angeles, California

+“What is Weight-Inclusive Cognitive Behavioral Therapy CBT-WI?
 Cognitive-Behavioral Therapy is the most effective approach for treating adults with eating disorders, including bulimia nervosa and binge eating disorder.
-The most recent and commonly taught and implemented version is an “enhanced” protocol, CBT-E (Fairburn, Christopher G., 2008).
-Unfortunately, Cognitive Behavioral Therapy (CBT) for eating disorders is not always employed in a weight neutral way, …
+The most recent, commonly taught, and implemented version is an “enhanced” protocol, CBT-E (Fairburn, Christopher G., 2008).
+Unfortunately, Cognitive Behavioral Therapy (CBT) for eating disorders is not always …

 Read more